Shanmus4/Polaroid/Support/TASK.md

 -   **[2025-04-21]** All layout, scaling, and stacking bugs resolved for both camera and gallery views.
 -   **[2025-04-21]** All CSS and JS files updated and thoroughly tested for mobile and desktop.
 -   **[2025-04-21]** Start gallery feature: In-page modal gallery shows all captured polaroids from browser cache.
 Each image has individual download.
 Add "Download All" for ZIP.
 Modular, documented, and tested per project rules.
+-   **[2025-04-21 18:27]** Added camera flip button to polaroid preview.
+Button is visible only on mobile devices with both cameras, and always on iOS.
+Uses Material icon with translucent background.
+Fully tested and working on iPhone Chrome.

 ## Current Tasks
 -   None (all major features complete as of 2025-04-21 18:10)